Back

 What the Market Really Wants

-Why someone with 3–5 years of experience might not pass an interview, and what employers in Kazakhstan actually expect: working with legacy, understanding databases, maintainable code, separation of architecture and framework, communication, and adherence to processes
+Why a person with 3–5 years of experience might not pass an interview, and what employers in Kazakhstan actually expect: working with legacy, understanding databases, maintainable code, separation of architecture and framework, communication, and adherence to processes

 What the Market Really Wants